 The Question I Always Ask

-Early in my career I started asking every candidate a version of the same question: "Tell me about a time when you were at your absolute limit — physically or mentally — and chose to keep going."
-It's not on any standard interview framework.
-I added it myself because the answers it produces are unlike anything else in the process.
+Early in my career I started asking every candidate the same question: "Tell me about a time you were at your absolute limit, physically or mentally, and chose to keep going."
+It's not in any interview framework.
+I added it because the answers tell me more than anything else in the process.

-The candidates who give the most compelling answers to that question are almost always athletes.
+The candidates with the best answers are almost always athletes.
 Not always current athletes.
-But people for whom competition, physical challenge, and voluntary suffering are part of their identity — past or present.
+But people who made competition, physical challenge, and voluntary suffering part of who they are, past or present.

 The ability to operate at your limit without quitting is the most transferable skill in business.
 And it's almost impossible to teach.
 But it can be trained.